If you have never attended a funeral before, it can be helpful to know some of the etiquettes that surround funerals and the grieving process.

 Even if you find it difficult to express sympathy, it is best to do so.
 It does not matter what you say; it is more the gesture.
 You could simply say, “I am very sorry for your loss”.

 A traditional way to express your condolences is to send flowers.
 You can send flowers to the family home or arrange for them to be present at the funeral service.
-For your convenience, Springvale Botanical Cemetery has an on-site florist who specialises in floral arrangements for funerals and can directly send your arrangement to the appropriate funeral service, at any of our locations.
+For your convenience, Springvale Botanical Cemetery and Bunurong Memorial Park have an on-site florist who specialises in floral arrangements for funerals and can directly send your arrangement to the appropriate funeral service, at any of our locations.
 There may be considerations when it comes to sending flowers to people of certain faiths.

 Donations to charity